 A cooperative effort to provide the infrastructure for cross-project placname searches and interactive online mapping applications.Regnum Francorum Online — interactive maps and sources of early medieval Europe 614-840

 A second edition of Mary T. Boatwright, Daniel J. Gargola, Noel Lenski, Richard J. A. Talbert The Romans: From Village to Empire: A History of Rome from Earliest Times to the End of the Western Empire has appeared from Oxford University Press (2011).
-[This site] provides access to digital (.pdf) versions of the maps that appear in the text.
-As the files are large, we recommend that you right click the link below the thumbnail and save a local copy.Rome’s World: The Peutinger Map Reconsidered
+The following list provides access to digital (.pdf) versions of the maps that appear in the text.
+As the files are large, we recommend that you right click the link below the thumbnail and save a local copy..Rome’s World: The Peutinger Map Reconsidered

 The Peutinger Map is the only map of the Roman world to come down to us from antiquity.
 An elongated object full of colorful detail and featuring land routes across Europe, North Africa, and the Near East, it was mysteriously rediscovered around 1500 and then came into the ownership of Konrad Peutinger, for whom it is named.
 Today it is among the treasures of the Austrian National Library in Vienna.
 Richard J. A. Talbert’s Rome’s World: The Peutinger Map Reconsidered offers a long overdue reinterpretation and appreciation of the map as a masterpiece of both mapmaking and imperial Roman ideology...Stanford Digital Forma Urbis Romae Project